Omikhleia/resilient.sile/static/adventures/invoice/index.md

    It's just a matter of creating the XML structure according to the Factur-X standard, but performing such a task in other typesetting systems is often not straightforward.

    In the (La)TeX world, it would be a nightmare to do that in pure TeX macros.
-Surely, there's Lua(La)TeX now, but why use sunch a convoluted system when programmability in Lua is the core "spirit" of SILE?
+Surely, there's Lua(La)TeX now, but why use such a convoluted system when programmability in Lua is the core "spirit" of SILE?
    As for Typst, it has much better programming capabilities than TeX, but you have to use its own scripting language.
 It's powerful, but why use a specialized language, specific to that engine?

    In SILE, we can use Lua, a full-fledged programming language, to implement such functionalities.

-   I implemented the Factur-X generation code in pure Lua.
+   Therefore, I implemented the Factur-X generation code in pure Lua.

    > It's just a simple table (parsed representation of the YAML invoice data) to string (the XML content) conversion, not needing any SILE-specific features...
 So it's normally reusable in other Lua-based systems as well.